Looking for flights to Bonaire? We have all the general information you need to get you on your way to a great dive vacation in Bonaire.

 Non-stop flights are offered weekly by Delta and Continental.

 Delta offers a direct flight to Bonaire on Saturdays from Atlanta (airport code ATL).
-In October 2009 they will be adding a second weekly nonstop flight to Bonaire departing Atlanta on Friday evening.
+If it is high season they typically offer an additional non-stop flight.

-They have also recently added a new nonstop flight to Bonaire from JFK (New York city) on Saturdays.
+They have also offered nonstop flight to Bonaire from JFK (New York city) on Saturdays.

 Another option is to fly into either Curacao or Aruba (which offers the most flight options from the United States) and take a connecting flight to Bonaire.
 For more information, you can check our page on flights to Aruba.
 Flights from Aruba to Bonaire takes about 15 minutes.

-Airlines offering connecting service from Aruba include Dutch Antilles Express and Tiara Air.
-Connecting flights from Curacao are offered by Dutch Antilles Express, Divi Divi and Insel Air.
+Airlines offering connecting service from these Aruba are Divi Divi and Aruba Air.
+Connecting flights from Curacao are offered by Divi Divi and Insel Air.
 Flights from Curacao to Bonaire take about 15 minutes.

 You could first fly into one of the gateways in the US and take one of the direct flights listed above.
 Alternatively, you could fly into either Aruba or Curacao and take a connecting flight as outlined previously.